NelsenEW/espdrone-lib-python/docs/python_api.md

 variable values at specified intervals to the client.
 This functionality should be used when:

--   The variable is changed by the Crazyflie and not by the client
+-   The variable is changed by the Espdrone and not by the client
 -   The variable is updated at high rate and you want to read the value periodically